 Plaintiff incorporates all preceding and subsequent paragraphs by reference.

-Defendants, individually and acting through their employees and agents, and in concert with each other, made misrepresentations and omissions of facts material to Plaintiff, healthcare providers, and consumers to induce them to purchase, administer, and consume opioids as set forth herein.
+Defendants, individually and acting through their employees and agents, and in concert with each other, made misrepresentations and omissions of facts material to Plaintiff and its residents to induce them to purchase, administer, and consume opioids as set forth herein.

 Defendants’ representations and assertions to Plaintiff, healthcare providers, and consumers contained intentional misrepresentations and material omissions as to the risks associated with opioids.